melaniebrgr/learning-computer-science/05-system-design/07-data-syncing/01-data-syncing.md

 The CRDT model consists of these "Items objects".
 Each of the Shared Types, like YText, are views on the Items and are responsible for extracting information from the Item structure and representing it to a user.
 That is, each type, e.g. Text Type, is a _view_ of the CRDT object model.

 YText accepts a number of content types, e.g. binary, strings, JSON for encoding.
 YText implements an Abstract Type.
 The Abstract Types always defines a list CRDT with a start, end, and list of Items.
 An item is a representation of the linked list, and is how the sequence CRDT is built.

+### Awareness

+Awareness is a broad topic and area of research with it's own dedicated journals.
+There are many different levels of awarenss, for example:

+- video conferencing: awareness of who is in the room, what their doing, their body language, how they migh be feeling.
+This is a very high level of awareness.
+- WhatsApp: awareness of whether your messages was delivered, if it was read, who is online, and therefore when you can expect a reply.
+This is a moderate level of awareness.
+- version control systems: awareness only comes after, when you pull in changes you can then see what others have done, what files they worked on, etc. This is a low level of awareness.

+In short, awareness fosters collaboration.
+Awareness also helps with conflict resolution: if you see someone editing a part of the document you will be inclined to wait for then to finish before making your own changes.

+Awareness is part of the Yjs ecosystem.
+It has it's own protocol.
+A cursor is displayed after a character where the enxt ext will be inserted.

 ### Data synchronization